nelsonroque/roque-santos-air-quality-monitoring-deserts/README.md

 # Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts?

 ## Citation
 > Nelson A. Roque, Hailey Andrews and Alexis R. Santos-Lozada.
-(2025) Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts?. *Proceedings of the National Academy of Sciences*.
+(2025) Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts? *Proceedings of the National Academy of Sciences*.

 ### Affiliations (Corresponding author in Bold)
 **Nelson A. Roque** $^{1,2}$, Hailey Andrews $^{2}$ and Alexis R. Santos-Lozada $^{1,2}$.